 Our current plan is to run not only a fan club devoted to Star Trek and a social circle, but a scholarship fund and a charitable donation arm as well.
 We currently hold events on Kast and Discord, with more on the way as our various departments plan it!

 As each chapter of STARFLEET International is considered a vessel or space station within the Star Trek universe, so is the Curie - she's an Intrepid, a science ship built for long-term explorations - a ship considered both "fast and smart" by various members of the show's cast of characters.
 If you'd like to learn more about the Intrepid class, please keep reading!
-They're a favorite of many fans, specifically those who enjoyed the Voyager series, as the series namesake was an Intrepid.

-Intrepid Class, United Federation of Planets

-First rolled off the assembly lines of the Utopia Planitia Fleet Yards some time in the early 2370s, the Intrepid was a class of science vessel primarily created for long-term exploration missions.
-Intrepids were about half the size of the Galaxy class (the ship type of the USS Enterprise D), and generally housed about 140-150 crew members on its 15 decks while operating on missions.

-II | Our current plan is to run not only a fan club devoted to Star Trek and a social circle, but a scholarship fund and a charitable donation arm as well.
-We currently hold events on Kast and Discord, with more on the way as our various departments plan it!

-As each chapter of STARFLEET International is considered a vessel or space station within the Star Trek universe, so is the Curie - she's an Intrepid, a science ship built for long-term explorations - a ship considered both "fast and smart" by various members of the show's cast of characters.
-If you'd like to learn more about the Intrepid class, please keep reading!
 They're a favorite of many fans, especially those who enjoyed the Voyager series, as the series namesake was an Intrepid.

 Intrepid Class, United Federation of Planets

 First rolled off the assembly lines of the Utopia Planitia Fleet Yards some time in the early 2370s, the Intrepid was a class of science vessel primarily created for long-term exploration missions.
 Intrepids were about half the size of the Galaxy class (the ship type of the USS Enterprise D), and generally housed about 140-150 crew members on its 15 decks while operating on missions.